jackbandy/ethical-issues-in-computing-fall-2025-uic/read-a-book/01-select-a-book.md

 * If Then: How the Simulmatics Corporation Invented the Future by Jill Lepore
 * After Democracy: Imagining Our Political Future by Zizi Papacharissi
-* Coding Freedom: The Ethics and Politics of Free and Open Source Software by Gabriella Coleman Computer ethics books with an emphasis on privacy
+* Coding Freedom: The Ethics and Politics of Free and Open Source Software by Gabriella Coleman
-* Obfuscation: A User's Guide for Privacy and Protest by Finn Brunton and Helen Nissenbaum
-* Data Science Ethics: Concepts, Techniques, and Cautionary Tales by David Martens